hemantborole/vimfiles/README.rst

 - `supertab`_ - allows you to use <tab> for all your insert completion needs
 - `screen`_ - simulate a split shell in vim using gnu screen or tmux
 - ack - run ack and load the results in vim's quickfix
-- copyright - check for out of date copyright years on save and update prompt for update if necessary
+- copyright - check for out of date copyright years on file save and prompt to update the years if necessary
 - dailylog - keep track of and report time spent working on tasks
 - notebook - manage notes using vim's help files syntax and tags
-- scratch - open a scratch buffer and saves the previous contents
+- scratch - open a filetype scratch buffer (auto saves the previous contents in case they need to be recovered)
-- translate - translate text using google's translation service
+- translate - translate text using google's translation service (requires java to be installed)

 vimperator plugins
 ------------------